kelseymok/charge-point-live-status/README.md

 3. `docker-compose up`
 4. Kafka Control Center (view messages): [http://localhost:9021/](http://localhost:9021/)
 5. API endpoint (at least 25 seconds after startup for the seeder to run): [http://localhost:8080/charge_point_live_status/](http://localhost:8080/charge_point_live_status)
+6. `docker logs -f consumer-notebook` and find the section that looks like  "Or copy and paste one of these URLs:" and select the url that starts with `http://127.0.0.1:8888/lab?token=...`

 ## Components
 * Kafka Producer to push data to topics at a certain rate